-Computer Engineering Technology, Grade 11, University/College Preparation

-This course examines computer systems and control of external devices.
-Students will assemble computers and small networks by installing and configuring appropriate hardware and software.
-Students will develop knowledge and skills in electronics, robotics, programming, and networks, and will build systems that use computer programs and interfaces to control and/or respond to external devices.
-Students will develop an awareness of environmental and societal issues related to the use of computers, and will learn about college and university programs leading to careers in computer engineering.
+Computer Engineering Technology, Grade 11, University/College Preparation networks, and will build systems that use computer programs and interfaces to control and/or respond to external devices.
+Students will develop an awareness of environmental and societal issues related to the use of computers and will learn about college and university programs leading to careers in computer engineering.